typemytype/GlyphConstruction/README.md

 Glyph Construction
 ==================

-[write intro]
+[This is a draft]

-- a language to describe how a shape is constructed
+- A language to describe how a shape is constructed.
-- doesnt contain any design
+- Doesnt contain any design.
-- a *.glyphConstruction file should be interchangable between fonts
+- A *.glyphConstruction file should be interchangable between fonts.
+- Must be readable.

 A line starting with or anything after a `#` is a comment and will not be used during execution.